Last Updated on June 4, 2021

 According to Statistics Canada’s 2016 Canadian Census, 67.8% of Canadians own their own home.
 While this statistic largely represents baby boomers, the increasing rate of home-ownership over the years indicates that more and more people from other generations are switching from renting to buying.
 Are you ready to become one of them?

-If you’ve been thinking of buying in Edmonton, you’re probably aware of rising rents and home purchase prices.
+If you’ve been thinking of buying in Edmonton, you’re probably aware of rising rents and home purchase prices after the pandemic boom.
 You’ve heard that home ownership is too expensive, and in today’s market, renting is your best option.

 But is it?

 A closer look at the most recent data and the input of trusted sources will empower you to make the right decision for you and your lifetime investment.

 Buying Vs Renting a Home

 When it comes to comparing buying to renting a home, there are several factors to consider and questions to ask.